Severance Agreement Lawyers

 Employees receiving such offers should not fall under the impression that these agreements are proffered out of goodwill.
 The employer is seeking for the employee to sign away certain rights.
 An attorney can advise the employee on the ramifications and negotiate a better deal.

-Philadelphia Lawyer for Severance Agreements
+Severance Agreements Attorneys

 If you have been offered a severance agreement, it is important that you not sign it right away.
 You should have a skilled Philadelphia severance agreement lawyer review the agreement.
 Your attorney may be able to seek a better deal for you.
 At Console Mattiacci Law, LLC, we advise and represent employees on severance packages.
 Call us today at 215-545-7676 to schedule a consultation.